Code-Institute-Submissions/PP5-Synergy/README.md

 ### Stage 1: Ideation

 [Synergy](https://github.com/Hussain-Naik/PP5-Synergy) is a task management application to allow user to manage task alone or with other users.
-Users can create or join multiple workstreams.
+Users can create or join multiple workstreams and easily assign or pick up tasks that suit the users preference.

 #### Strategy